Interview Query

 What Does a Business Intelligence Analyst Do?

-The core responsibility of a business intelligence analyst is to gather, clean and analyze business data.
+The core responsibility of a business intelligence analyst is to gather, clean, and analyze business data.
 This can include data like revenue, sales, or customer engagement metrics.
 In particular, BI analysts are required to:

 • Interpret data - Analysts are tasked with identifying patterns and anomalies that signal an area for improvement.
 A BI analyst, for example, might analyze customer engagement data to determine optimization techniques for a sales funnel.

-• Share findings - BI analysts regularly present their work to stakeholders, product teams and leadership.
+• Share findings - BI analysts regularly present their work to stakeholders, product teams, and leadership.
 Analysts may be required to build visualizations or present reports to make their insights more accessible.

-• Make recommendations - Based on their analyses, BI analysts also make recommendations to help the business become more efficient or to grow.
+• Make recommendations - Based on their analyses, BI analysts also make recommendations to help the business become more efficient or grow.

 What Does a Business Intelligence Engineer Do?

-Business intelligence engineers and developers core responsibility is building and maintaining the BI data environment.
+Business intelligence engineers and developers’ core responsibility is building and maintaining the BI data environment.
 They may create pipelines to process daily transaction data or develop custom BI reporting tools.
 Responsibilities of a business intelligence engineer include:

 • Data architecture - BI engineers develop the frameworks for storing and processing data, including databases, data warehouses, and pipelines.

-• BI development - Engineers design, implement and maintain BI tools that facilitate analysis, including reports and dashboards.
+• BI development - Engineers design, implement, and maintain BI tools that facilitate analysis, including reports and dashboards.

-• Customizing BI platforms - Engineers may also be tasked with adding new capabilities to existing BI platforms, or developing new BI tools and platforms for the company.
+• Customizing BI platforms - Engineers may also be tasked with adding new capabilities to existing BI platforms or developing new BI tools and platforms for the company.

 What Skills Do You Need for Business Intelligence Careers?